borchand/aigs/docs/mcts.typ

 the board using a _heuristic_—a linear combination of manually crafted features (e.g.,
 $0.3 times "number of pawns in the center" + 0.1 times "mean distance from ally pawn to enemy king"$, or whatever.)
+One (admitedly crude) heuristic for connect four could be to return 0.5 if there are three in a row.
 You have to:
 - Create a heuristic function that given a board returns a value
 - Copy your minimax function, and add a depth parameter
 - Modify the function to return winner if terminated or heuristic value of depth